-- (d) provide any further evidence, consents, information or material as directed by the Registrar. - (3) An affidavit under subrule (2)(b) must be made by a medical practitioner familiar with - - (a) the mental or physical health of the person referred to in subrule (1)(a); and - (b) the extent of any relevant incapacities of that person; and - (c) the likely duration of any relevant incapacities of that person. - (4) If a beneficiary referred to in subrule (1)(b) or (c) is a minor, the consent required under subrule (2)(c) in respect of the minor may be given on the minor's behalf by - (a) the guardian of the minor, including a statutory or testamentary guardian; or - (b) any other guardian of the minor appointed by a court of competent jurisdiction. - (5) If a beneficiary referred to in subrule (1)(b) or(c) is also a person without capacity to consent, other than a minor, the consent required under subrule (2)(c) in respect of the beneficiary may be given on the beneficiary's behalf by -
+- grant due to incapacity, from all persons referred to in subrule (1)(b) or (c), whichever is relevant in the circumstances; and - (d) provide any further evidence, consents, information or material as directed by the Registrar. - (3) An affidavit under subrule (2)(b) must be made by a medical practitioner familiar with - (a) the mental or physical health of the person referred to in subrule (1)(a); and - (b) the extent of any relevant incapacities of that person; and - (c) the likely duration of any relevant incapacities of that person. - (4) If a beneficiary referred to in subrule (1)(b) or (c) is a minor, the consent required under subrule (2)(c) in respect of the minor may be given on the minor's behalf by - (a) the guardian of the minor, including a statutory or testamentary guardian; or - (b) any other guardian of the minor appointed by a court of competent jurisdiction. - (5) If a beneficiary referred to in subrule (1)(b) or(c) is also a person without capacity to consent,other than a minor, the consent required under subrule (2)(c) in respect of the beneficiary may be given on the beneficiary's behalf by -

-- (a) a person appointed by a court of competent jurisdiction, or the Guardianship and Administration Board established under the Guardianship and Administration Act 1995, to manage the affairs of the beneficiary; or - (b) a person who is the attorney of the beneficiary, so long as the giving of consent by the attorney does not exceed the scope of the authority under which the attorney is acting. - (6) Unless otherwise ordered, if a grant is made in circumstances where a person suffering from an incapacity has been passed over under this rule, the Court, a judge or the Registrar may give leave to the person suffering from the incapacity to make an application for a grant at some later time if he or she becomes capable at that later time to act as the personal representative of the deceased. - (7) The Registrar may refuse to deal with an application for a person's entitlement to apply for a grant to be passed over under this rule if - (a) a consent is not provided as required under this rule; or - (b) there is some dispute or doubt about whether the person to be passed over is or is not capable of performing the functions of an executor; or
+- (a) a person appointed by a court of competent jurisdiction, or the Tasmanian Civil and Administrative Tribunal, to manage the affairs of the beneficiary; or - (b) a person who is the attorney of the beneficiary, so long as the giving of consent by the attorney does not exceed the scope of the authority under which the attorney is acting. - (6) Unless otherwise ordered, if a grant is made in circumstances where a person suffering from an incapacity has been passed over under this rule, the Court, a judge or the Registrar may give leave to the person suffering from the incapacity to make an application for a grant at some later time if he or she becomes capable at that later time to act as the personal representative of the deceased. - (7) The Registrar may refuse to deal with an application for a person's entitlement to apply for a grant to be passed over under this rule if - (a) a consent is not provided as required under this rule; or - (b) there is some dispute or doubt about whether the person to be passed over is or is not capable of performing the functions of an executor; or